WHAT IS McAULEY HOUSE?

 ABOUT McAULEY HOUSE

 Each day, we provide a self-serve breakfast; a nutritious and nourishing lunch with special ingredients from the Healing Foods Project menu; and a full take-away evening meal following our afternoon enrichment program.
 All of our guests are served with hospitality, compassion, and dignity in an atmosphere of love and respect.
-Breakfast is served from 8am to 9:30am; lunch from 11:15am to 1pm; and afternoon program activities are offered from 1:30—3:30pm.
+Breakfast is served from 8am to 9:30am; lunch from 11:15am to 1pm; and afternoon program activities are offered from 1:30pm to 3:30pm.
 McAuley House serves up to 300 people each day.

 After a daily prayer of thanksgiving, guests are served lunch “restaurant-style,” one plate at a time.
 Our chef prepares lunch with creativity and care, using nourishing ingredients of donated and purchased foods.
 Volunteers plate the food, serve the meals, pour beverages, and provide a selection of desserts.
 Volunteers then clean the area and make room for more guests to sit and enjoy their meal.